 Should you buy Bitcoin?
-Know its technology and investment risk
+Tech and investment risks

 On February 8, Tesla, the 6th most valuable company in the world announced a purchase of $1.5 billion of Bitcoin.
 This piqued buying interest in the cryptocurrency.
 Looking at Elon Musk’s company’s purchase, you must be asking yourself – should I buy Bitcoin?
 But before spending your hard-earned money betting on “Bitcoin to the moon,” understand its risk.